-We consider an arrangement with payment terms longer than our normal terms not to be fixed or determinable, and we recognize revenue when the fee becomes due.
-Normal payment terms for the sale of products and services are due upon receipt to 30 days.
-We sell our devices and services directly to end users and to distributors.
+The Company considers an arrangement with payment terms longer than the Company's normal terms not to be fixed or determinable, and revenue is recognized when the fee becomes due.
+Normal payment terms for the sale of monitoring services and products are due upon receipt to 30 days.
+The Company sells devices and services directly to end users and to distributors.
 Distributors do not have general rights of return.
-Also, distributors have no price protection or stock protection rights with respect to devices we sell to them.
+Also, distributors may not have price protection or stock protection rights with respect to devices sold to them by us.
 Generally, title and risk of loss pass to the buyer upon delivery of the devices.

-We estimate our product returns based on historical experience and maintain an allowance for estimated returns, which is recorded as a reduction to accounts receivable and revenue.
+The Company estimates product returns based on historical experience and maintains an allowance for estimated returns, which is recorded as a reduction to accounts receivable and revenue.

 Shipping and handling fees charged to customers are included as part of net revenue.
 The related freight costs and supplies directly associated with shipping products to customers are included as a component of cost of revenue.
+Our revenue is predominantly derived from two sources: (i) monitoring services, and (ii) product sales.

-Impairment of Long-Lived Assets
+Impairment of Long-Lived Assets and Goodwill